What you are about to read

 The Pont Alexandre III at sunrise / Photo selected by Monsieurdefrance.com: Manjik via deposithotos.

 Inaugurated for the 1900 World's Fair, the Alexandre III Bridge connects the Esplanade des Invalides to the Grand Palais.
-Its candelabras, nymphs, and golden winged horses make it an essential Beaux-Arts style monument.
+Its candelabras, nymphs, and golden winged horses make it an essential Beaux-Arts monument.
 In 2026, it is a favorite spot for photographers at sunset.

 2. The Banks of the Seine and the Booksellers